 Mortgage and Debts

-If you have a mortgage, your required sum insured will be higher, increasing premiums.
-However, mortgage protection insurance can be structured to decrease in line with your loan balance, reducing premiums over time as your debt shrinks.
+If you have a mortgage as a single buyer, your required sum insured will be higher, increasing premiums.
+Mortgage protection policies can be structured to decrease in line with your outstanding loan balance, reducing premiums over time as the debt shrinks.

 💼